Nafion: Structure/morphology

 The morphology of Nafion membranes is a matter of continuing study to allow for greater control of its properties.
 Other properties such as water management, hydration stability at high temperatures, electro-osmotic drag, as well as the mechanical, thermal, and oxidative stability, are affected by the Nafion structure.
 A number of models have been proposed for the morphology of Nafion to explain its unique transport properties.

 The first model for Nafion, called the cluster-channel or cluster-network model, consisted of an equal distribution of sulfonate ion clusters (also described as 'inverted micelles') with a 40 Å (4 nm) diameter held within a continuous fluorocarbon lattice.
 Narrow channels about 10 Å (1 nm) in diameter interconnect the clusters, which explains the transport properties.

 The difficulty in determining the exact structure of Nafion stems from inconsistent solubility and crystalline structure among its various derivatives.
 Advanced morphological models have included a core-shell model where the ion-rich core is surrounded by an ion poor shell, a rod model where the sulfonic groups arrange into crystal-like rods, and a sandwich model where the polymer forms two layers whose sulfonic groups attract across an aqueous layer where transport occurs.
 Consistency between the models include a network of ionic clusters; the models differ in the cluster geometry and distribution.
-Although no model has yet been determined fully correct, some scientists have demonstrated that as the membrane hydrates, Nafion's morphology transforms from the Cluster-Channel model to a rod-like model.
+Although no model has yet been determined fully correct, some scientists have demonstrated that as the membrane hydrates, Nafion's morphology transforms from the cluster-channel model to a rod-like model.

 A cylindrical-water channel model was also proposed based on simulations of small-angle X-ray scattering data and solid state nuclear magnetic resonance studies.
 In this model, the sulfonic acid functional groups self-organize into arrays of hydrophilic water channels, each ~ 2.5 nm in diameter, through which small ions can be easily transported.
 Interspersed between the hydrophilic channels are hydrophobic polymer backbones that provide the observed mechanical stability.
 Many recent studies, however, favored a phase-separated nanostructure consisting of locally-flat, or ribbon-like, hydrophilic domains based on evidence from direct-imaging studies and more comprehensive analysis of the structure and transport properties.

 Applications

 Nafion's properties make it suitable for a broad range of applications.
-Nafion has found use in fuel cells, electrochemical devices, chlor-alkali production, metal-ion recovery, water electrolysis, plating, surface treatment of metals, batteries, sensors, Donnan dialysis cells, drug release, gas drying or humidifaction, and superacid catalysis for the production of fine chemicals.
+Nafion has found use in fuel cells, electrochemical devices, chlor-alkali production, metal-ion recovery, water electrolysis, plating, surface treatment of metals, batteries, sensors, Donnan dialysis cells, drug release, gas drying or humidification, and superacid catalysis for the production of fine chemicals.
 Nafion is also often cited for theoretical potential (i.e., thus far untested) in a number of fields.
 With consideration of Nafion's wide functionality, only the most significant will be discussed below.